Chart Color Schemes

 Infrastructure

-Alexandra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Alexandra has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect this region.
-Key initiatives include Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
-The following details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified six projects likely impacting the area.
+Notable projects are Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
+The following details projects likely most relevant:.

 Professional plan users can use the search below to filter and access additional projects.